astropy/astropy/docs/install.rst

 packages have the necessary C files packaged with them, and hence do not require Cython.)

-.. note:: If you are using MacOS X, you will need the developer tools (XCode)
+.. note:: If you are using MacOS X, the easiest way to install a compiler
-          installed in order to have a functional compiler suite.
-As of XCode 4.3, the command-line compilers are no longer installed by default - you will need to open the XCode application, go to **Preferences**, then **Downloads**, and then under **Components**, click on the Install button to the right of **Command Line Tools**.
+          suite is to install the MacOS X developer tools (XCode) As of XCode 4.3, the command-line compilers are no longer installed by default: you will need to open the XCode application, go to **Preferences**, then **Downloads**, and then under **Components**, click on the Install button to the right of **Command Line Tools**.